Gasteria ‘Little Warty’

 The Gasteria ‘Little Warty’ did very well during the summer on the front porch despite the heat and drought.
 It measured 6 1/2” tall x 9” wide when I moved it inside for the winter.

-Funny thing about the offset I removed in 2019… Ummm… It isn’t a ‘Little Warty’… Sometimes strange things happen, and there are two small pots on the kitchen windowsill and neither one is a ‘Little Warty’.
-Either it died or I gave it away.
+Funny thing about the offset I removed in 2019… Ummm… It isn’t a ‘Little Warty’… Sometimes strange things happen, and there were two small pots on the kitchen windowsill and neither one is a ‘Little Warty’.
+One turned out to be an Aristaloe aristata and I don’t know what became of the other one…

 The link to Llifle below has a lot of useful information.